 PRICE PERFORMANCE COMPARED TO ALL OTHER STOCKS: [FAIL]

 Make sure that a company's industry is attractive by confirming that at least one other company in the industry has a relative strength above 80.
-There is confirmation in WERN's industry (Trucking), as there are 9 companies that have a relative strength at or above 80.
+There is no confirmation in WERN's industry (Trucking) at this time.